Bowral & District

 ArtsNational Bowral welcomes you

 Our members greatly appreciate getting together to listen to the lecture; ask questions and enjoy refreshments and camaraderie afterwards, a wonderful way to make friends.
-2025 offers nine live hour-long lectures by well-credentialed speakers.
+2026 offers eight live hour-long lectures by well-credentialed speakers.

 We support the philosophy of philanthropy to the community and contribute financial support to the Young Arts.
-In 2024 we supported the Bell Shakespeare Company to give performances to schools in the Southern Highlands.
-We also donated to our regional Art Gallery, Ngunu
+In 2025 we sponsored the Eva Pascoe Awards given to young musicians by the Highlands Music Collective.

 Lectures: